cointop-sh/cointop/README.md

   - A: Sometimes the coin APIs will make updates and break things.
 If you see this problem please [submit an issue](https://github.com/miguelmota/cointop/issues/new).

+- Q: How can run cointop with just the table?

+  - A: Run cointop with the `--only-table` flag.

+- Q: How can I hide the top marketbar?

+  - A: Run cointop with the `--hide-marketbar` flag.

+- Q: How can I hide the chart?

+  - A: Run cointop with the `--hide-chart` flag.

+- Q: How can I hide the bottom statusbar?

+  - A: Run cointop with the `--hide-statusbar` flag.

 - Q: How can I delete the cache?

   - A: Run `cointop -clean` to delete the cache files.
 Cointop will generate new cache files after fetching data.